 Opportunity Zones

-Tax-Free or Tax-Deferred Retirement Accounts
+Tax-Free Or Tax-Deferred Retirement Accounts

 Self-Employment FICA Tax